FITing-Tree: A Data-aware Index Structure

 \section{Abstract}

-Index structures are one of the most important tools that DBAs leverage in order to improve the performance of analytics and transactional workloads.
-However, with the explosion of data that is constantly being generated in a wide variety of domains including autonomous vehicles, Internet of Things (IoT) devices, and E-commerce sites, building several indexes can often become prohibitive and consume valuable system resources.
-In fact, a recent study has shown that indexes created as part of the TPC-C benchmark can account for 55\% of the total memory available in a state-of-the-art in-memory DBMS.
-This overhead consumes valuable and expensive main memory, and limits the amount of space that a database has available to store new data or process existing data.
+Index structures are one of the most important tools that DBAs leverage to improve the performance of analytics and transactional workloads.
+However, building several indexes over large datasets can often become prohibitive and consume valuable system resources.
+In fact, a recent study showed that indexes created as part of the TPC-C benchmark can account for 55\% of the total memory available in a modern DBMS.
+This overhead consumes valuable and expensive main memory, and limits the amount of space available to store new data or process existing data.

-In this paper, we present a novel approximate index structure called \system{}.
-At the core of our index is a tunable error parameter that allows a DBA to balance lookup performance and space consumption.
-To navigate this tradeoff, we provide a cost model that helps the DBA choose an appropriate error parameter given either (1) a lookup latency requirement (e.g., $500ns$) or (2) a storage budget (e.g., $100MB$).
-Using a variety of real-world datasets, we show that our index structure is able to provide performance that is comparable to full index structures while reducing the storage footprint by orders of magnitude.
+In this paper, we present \system{}, a novel form of a learned index which uses piece-wise linear functions with a bounded error specified at construction time.
+This error knob provides a tunable parameter that allows a DBA to FIT an index to a dataset and workload by being able to balance lookup performance and space consumption.
+To navigate this tradeoff, we provide a cost model that helps determine an appropriate error parameter given either (1) a lookup latency requirement (e.g., $500ns$) or (2) a storage budget (e.g., $100MB$).
+Using a variety of real-world datasets, we show that our index is able to provide performance that is comparable to full index structures while reducing the storage footprint by orders of magnitude.